Harpswell town budget could increase 4.5%, tax impact unknown

-Town Administrator Kristi Eiane said officials will have a clearer idea of how the proposed budget will impact taxes after an assessment from School Administrative District 75 in early March.
+Town Administrator Kristi Eiane said officials will have a clearer idea of how the proposed budget will affect taxes after an assessment from Maine School Administrative District 75 in early March.

 Funding for a new fire truck, a road maintenance project and the second phase of a two-part upgrade at the recycling center are among the largest increases listed in the budget.